DaanJansen94/LassaSeq/README.md

   - 2: Rodent sequences only
   - 3: Both human and rodent sequences
   - 4: No host filter
+- `--metadata`: Metadata completeness filter
+  - 1: Keep only sequences with known location
+  - 2: Keep only sequences with known date
+  - 3: Keep only sequences with both known location and date
+  - 4: No metadata filter
 ```

 ### Output Structure